jucamohedano/tiago_docker_tensorflow/README.md

 The development workspace of the container is within the `tiago_home` directory created after the building process.

 If you want to create different development enviroments with this container it is recommended that you change follow the same installation process but change the name of the `environment variables` that were set earlier, and the name of the scripts under the `./bin` directory.

+If you would like to use this development environment with PyCharm, then please refer to https://github.com/okabedev/tiago-docker